cmon-uke/website/content/event/_index.md

 ---
 <br />
 <span style="font-size: 12pt;"><em>Interested in attending our lab meetings?
-These meetings are open to all students at UKE and usually take place on Wednesday mornings at 11:00 in SFB-Raum W34.
-If you are interested in attending, please contact us in advance so that we can ensure adequate space</em></span><br><br>
+These meetings are open to all students at UKE and usually take place on Wednesday mornings at 11:00 in W34, 2nd floor meeting room.
+Click on the events below to see more details.
+If you are interested in attending one of our open meetings, please contact us in advance so that we can ensure adequate space</em></span><br><br>

 <script src="//ajax.googleapis.com/ajax/libs/jquery/1.7.1/jquery.min.js"></script>
 <script>